Mark Whittow

 wondering.)
 Just on the off chance that he might be at home, we called at Mark

 A few years later, I had dinner with RTD at the Blue, Blanc, Rouge restaurant in Oxford, together with Mark and Malcolm Reynes.
-Mark went on to get a First, became a don and wrote The Making of Byzantium.
+After I left Oxford, I lost touch with Mark, but I heard on the grapevine that he went on to get a First, became a don and wrote The Making of Byzantium.
 He had been appointed Provost of Oriel, but shortly afterwards he was killed in a car crash.

 And Malcolm Reynes?
 What happened to him?
 Like Mark, Malcolm was a very talented actor and his performance as Professor Higgins in My Fair Lady was outstanding for one so young.
 I also saw him on stage at the Oxford Playhouse in The Threepenny Opera.
-Malcolm read History at New College, but after graduation he got a job with a merchant bank and started drinking rather too much.
-I have never been able to find out what caused his early death.
+Malcolm read History at New College, got a 2.1, found a job with an American merchant bank and started drinking rather too much.
+I have never been able to discover the details of his early death.
+Perhaps one of the readers of this blog might be able to tell me what happened.

 Comments